 Essential Skills for Servers

 For servers to be successful, certain skills are crucial.
-Here’s a breakdown of the essential skills that help servers deliver an outstanding guest experience:
+Here’s a breakdown of the essential skills, including physical endurance, that help servers deliver an outstanding guest experience:

-• Time Management: Servers must be able to manage their time effectively, ensuring that orders are fulfilled in a timely manner.
+- Time Management: Servers must be able to manage their time effectively, ensuring that orders are fulfilled promptly.
 Good time management skills help maintain a steady flow of service and prevent delays.

 The Challenges Every Restaurant Owner Knows Too Well

 Managing a team of servers comes with its own set of challenges.
-These hurdles don’t just impact day-to-day operations—they can also affect customer satisfaction and your bottom line.
+These hurdles don’t just impact day-to-day operations; they can also affect customer satisfaction, your bottom line, and the overall company culture.

 1. High Turnover Rates